 Cannabis contains a group of chemical components found nowhere else in nature.
 These are called cannabinoids.
 The best known are delta-9-tetrahydrocannabinol (THC), Cannabidiol (CBD), Cannabinol (CBN) and Cannabigerol (CBG), of which THC and CBD have been the most researched.

 The effects of cannabis products are due to the quantity and ratio of active substances present in any specific sample.
 THC works mainly as an analgesic against spasms and tremors, anti-inflammatory, appetite-stimulating and as an anti-emetic.
 CBD is not psychologically active and is thought to reduce the psychological effects of THC.
 It plays a role in immune-system modulation, reducing inflammation and seizures.
 As there is still a degree of ambiguity regarding precise effects and their mechanisms further research into the substances responsible for the medical effects is being pursued.

 Reactions with a Cannabinoid (especially THC) are mainly experienced when using relatively high doses but usually disappear within a few hours.
-Side effects on mood may include euphoria, alteration of sensory perception, a sensation of relaxation / calmness, loss of sense of time and space (temporal and spatial distortion) and an enhanced perception of colours, sounds and plethora of ideas and thoughts.
-Other possible side effects may include: short-term memory disturbance, red burning eyes, dry mouth, tachycardia, hypotension, lethargy, depression, headaches and dizziness.
+Side effects on mood may include euphoria, alteration of sensory perception, a sensation of relaxation/calmness, loss of sense of time and space (temporal and spatial distortion) and an enhanced perception of colours, sounds and a plethora of ideas and thoughts.
+Other possible side effects may include short-term memory disturbance, red burning eyes, dry mouth, tachycardia, hypotension, lethargy, depression, headaches and dizziness.

 It is important that drug use is discussed with the treating physician.
-In some cases the effects of cannabis in combination with other agents may altere or enhance any effects.
+In some cases, the effects of cannabis in combination with other agents may alter or enhance any effects.
 The use of cannabis during pregnancy and lactation is not recommended.